Bendat/autometa/libraries/overloaded/README.md

 **Assertions**

 - before
-  - Checks that this provided date is chronoligically earlier than the configured date
+  - Checks that this provided date is chronologically earlier than the configured date
 - after
-  - Checks that this provided date is chronoligically later than the configured date
+  - Checks that this provided date is chronologically later than the configured date
 - equal
-  - Checks that this provided date is chronoligically equal to the configured date
+  - Checks that this provided date is chronologically equal to the configured date

 ### Instance